 The purpose of this fellowship is to provide financial assistance to deserving students conducting waterfowl or wetland research in North America.

-The most recent winner of this award is Casey Setash for her work at Colorado State University.
-Casey’s PhD project will focus on waterfowl productivity in a flood-irrigated system in the North Platte Basin.
+The most recent winner of this award is Kate Sinnott for her work at Utah State University.
+Kate’s MSc project will focus on developing techniques and best practices for the restoration of aquatic vegetation.

 About the Fellowship

 The competition is open to graduate students based at any North American university.
 It will be awarded based upon the following criteria:

 - The scientific soundness of the student’s research proposal

 - Expected contributions of the study to wetland or waterfowl ecology